jbcarruthers/broomstones_bylaws/broomstones_bylaws.md

-A new club, Broomstones Curling Club, was formed in 1992 to facilitate the unification of all curlers at the Broomstones facility and was granted membership in the Grand national Curling Club of America the same year.
+A new club, Broomstones Curling Club, was formed in 1992 to facilitate the unification of all curlers at the Broomstones facility and was granted membership in the Grand National Curling Club of America the same year.

 In 1997, the participants of Wellesley Curling Club dissolved their organization and became members of Broomstones Curling Club.
-Brae Burn and Weston curling clubs continued to exist as independently managed, affiliated clubs, offering special events to their members, which maintained their specific heritage.
+Brae Burn and Weston Curling Clubs continued to exist as independently managed, affiliated clubs, offering special events to their members, which maintained their specific heritage.